VegaDeftwing/OpGuidesHugoSrc/content/Music/Effects/filter.md

 Here I start by feeding this filter an input from an oscillator module which is off screen, and sweep though the frequencies.
 Then I turn up the resonance a bit, do another sweep.
 Then I unplug the oscillator and sweep frequencies, you can see that it is silent.
 Finally, I turn the resonance above the self oscillation threshold, and you can hear the output.

-> Note, this module is a multi-mode filter, it's top 4 outputs are various poles of a low pass filter and the bottom four outputs are a highpass, 'band bost + notch', Phase-shifter, and Band Pass, respectively.
+> Note, this module is a multi-mode filter, its top 4 outputs are various poles of a low pass filter and the bottom four outputs are a highpass, 'band boost + notch', Phase-shifter, and Band Pass, respectively.
 Here, you're hearing the output of the band pass filter.
 The sound of self oscillation will be a sine wave for any of the outputs, though.

 <iframe width="100%" height="500" src="https://www.youtube.com/embed/_12dHnLS474" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>